Shastri Sisters: Plot

 The next day, Surinder and Rajat learn about Minty and Nikki.
-Surinder ousts out Nikki from the house and scolds Minty.
+Surinder ousts Nikki from the house and scolds Minty.

-Rajat's ex-girlfriend Karishma appears.
+Rajat's ex-girlfriend, Karishma, appears.
 To make Anushka jealous, Rajat announces his marriage to Karishma, but Anushka remains focused on her relationship with her sister.
-Later, Devyani tries to convince Anushka to stop Rajat's marriage and discusses this matter with Rajat, who insists that Anushka professes her love for him first.
-He is later arrested. and Anushka is blamed for his arrest.
+Later, Devyani tries to convince Anushka to stop Rajat's marriage and discusses this matter with Rajat, who insists that Anushka should profess her love for him first.
+He is later arrested and Anushka is blamed for his arrest.
 It is revealed that Karishma is responsible.

-Rajat and Anushka marry.
-Neil is forced by Minty to marry her friend Leela's daughter Kajal, which upsets Devyani, who decides to work with Alka.
+Rajat and Anushka finally marry.
+Neil is forced by Minty to marry her friend Leela's daughter, Kajal, which upsets Devyani, who decides to work with Alka.
 Someone attacks Devyani at work and she suspects Neil's involvement.
 Anushka blames Neil for hurting Devyani, but he insists that he is innocent.
 After three days everyone returns home and Neil returns from jail.

 Kajal is revealed to have married Neil only for his property, so Minty scolds her and ends her relationship with Neil.
 Kajal pushes Anushka off a cliff, and Rajat is kidnapped.

 One year later, the Sareens and Shastris celebrate.
-Rajat and Devyani begin the wedding ceremony, and Anushka is revealed to be alive.
+Rajat and Devyani begin the wedding ceremony, but Anushka is revealed to be alive.